DILCISBoard/E-ARK-DIP/README.md

 Key objectives of this specification are:

-- 	To define a generic structure of the DIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
+- 	To define a generic structure of the DIP format in a way that it is suitable for a wide variety of archival records, such as document and image collections, databases or geographical data.
 -	To recommend a set of metadata related to the structural and the access aspects of the DIP as implemented by the reference implementation.

 ## Target audience